helsing-ai/nyl/argocd-with-nyl/README.md

     $ nyl crds | kubectl apply -f -
     $ nyl template argocd.yaml --apply

-Note that the `nyl-project.yaml` is empty here, but it helps ArgoCD to automatically detect that the Nyl Config Management Plugin should be used for this application.
+Note that the `nyl-project.toml` is empty here, but it helps ArgoCD to automatically detect that the Nyl Config Management Plugin should be used for this application.

 ## Project layout